-H2.3: The manipulation of the self-avatar's congruence with the participant will lead to significantly higher self-identification with realistic self-avatars.
+- H2.1: The manipulation of the self-avatar's congruence with the participant will lead to significantly higher scores in VBO and self-identification for realistic self-avatars. - H2.2: The manipulation of the self-avatar's congruence with the participant will not significantly affect agency, change, and self-location.

-2.4.3 The Congruence Between the Self-Avatar and Virtual Others
+2.4.2 The Perception of Self-Representation and Virtual Others

-Interestingly, Latoschik et al. (2017) found a marginal effect of an agent's realism (realistic vs. abstract) on embodied users' change in self-perceived body schema.
+Interestingly, Latoschik et al. (2017) found a marginal effect of an agent's realism (realistic vs. abstract) on embodied users' change in self-perceived body schema (change).
 This suggests that the appearance of virtual others can extend beyond affecting general user experience or the evaluation of the virtual others.
 It may also influence self-related concepts within the ego-central referential frame of one's (virtual) body, such as the SoE and self-identification toward an avatar.
-It is worth noting that insight in exploring these concepts dependent on the visualization of virtual others remains limited (Mal, 2020), especially in multi-agent embodied virtual others and the congruence between the self-avatar and virtual others on the perception of the self-avatar.
+It is worth noting that insight in exploring these concepts dependent on the visualization of virtual others remains limited (Mal, 2020), especially in multi-agent embodied virtual environments.
+We, therefore, propose an exploratory evaluation of the impact of the realism of virtual others and the congruence between the self-avatar and virtual others on the perception of the self-avatar.